doublemul/ADER/README.md

 ## About
 This is our implementation for the paper:
 [ADER: Adaptively Distilled Exemplar Replay towards Continual Learning for Session-based Recommendation](https://dl.acm.org/doi/abs/10.1145/3383313.3412218)
-Author: Fei Mi*, Xiaoyu Lin*, Boi Faltings
+**Authors**: Fei Mi, Xiaoyu Lin, and Boi Faltings
+*First two authors have similar contributions.*
 Please cite our paper if you use the code or datasets.
+This is also a semester project completed by Xiaoyu Lin and supervised by Fei Mi and Prof. Boi Faltings.

 ## Table of Contents
 - [Background](#background)